-Security officers monitor all entrances during normal hours and restrict entry into the hospital after normal hours to the Wright/Saunders Building, Powelton Avenue Entrance, across from the Emergency Department Entrance.
+Security officers monitor all entrances during normal hours and restrict entry into the hospital after normal hours to the Cupp Pavilion entrance and the Wright/Saunders Building, Powelton Avenue entrance.

 Security Education for Presbyterian

 Security Awareness and Crime Prevention training programs are presented to all hospital staff at New Employee Orientation sessions, annually as required, as well as on a departmental basis as requested.